 If you are teaching a lesson hosted by TC video, all you have to do is make sure you have selected TutorCruncher Video as your online integration on the job.
 Once you have done this you can just use the link in each lesson or the link in your emails to join the video call.

 Students taking lessons will also be able to access TutorCruncher Video via each scheduled lesson on the link in your emails.

-How to start and join a video call
+How do I start and join a video call?